 A: If you are experiencing lifting there are usually 2 possible causes:

-When you apply the first layer of the Activator, this is what actually cures the powder and makes it adhere to the nail.
-You might need to use more of the #3 Activator and also apply this to the front of the nail too (capping the front edges).
-If the front edges are not capped, this could be a source for lifting.
-Ensure you apply Activator on all the edges, you can get Activator on the skin, it will not damage the skin.
+1. Not enough Activator.
+Activator is what cures the powder and makes it adhere to the nail.
+You might need to use more of the #3 Activator, making sure you apply to the front edge of the nail (capping the front edges).
+If the front edges are not capped, lifting can occur.
+Be sure to apply Activator on all edges.
+Getting Activator on the skin will not damage the skin.

-The second possible cause is that when you apply the first layer of Finish Gel, you need to do this in 2-3 quick strokes, you don't need to get close to the cuticle area for the first layer, start from the cuticle area and brush quickly from the cuticle area to the tip of the nail.
-When you are applying the second coat of Finish Gel, you can do it slower and more carefully by getting close to the cuticle area and also the front edge of the nails.
-It is important to always apply Activator and Finish Gel to the front edge of the nails to avoid lifting from the front edge.
+2. Finish Gel Application.
+The first layer of Finish Gel needs to be applied quickly, in 2-3 quick strokes.
+You don't need to get close to the cuticle area for the first layer.
+Start away from the cuticle area and brush quickly from the cuticle area to the tip of the nail.
+The second coat of Finish Gel can be applied more slowly and carefully.
+Get close to the cuticle area and be sure to cap the front edge of the nails.
+It is important to always apply both Activator and Finish Gel to the front edge of the nails to avoid lifting from the front edge.

 Q: My Finish Gel is getting thick, what’s happening?

 A: The reason your Finish Gel is getting thick is because you are not allowing Activator to dry long enough before applying Finish Gel.
-If the Activator gets on the brush, then you put it in Finish Gel bottle, it can cause this to happen.
+If the Activator gets on the brush and into the Finish Gel bottle, it will cause the Finish Gel to thicken.